 The accounting policies of the District conform to generally accepted accounting principles as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The District adopted GASB Statement No. 101 Compensated Absences for the year ended December 31, 2024.
+Adoption of this statement revised and established new reporting requirements for compensated absences reported in the financial statements.
+As a result, the District reported an additional amount related to accrued sick leave in accrued compensated absences.
 Following is a summary of the more significant policies.